hamanhbui/domain-generalization/README.md

 # domain-generalization
-A baseline AGG for DG, reproduced results of https://github.com/HAHA-DL/Episodic-DG with full torch
+A code base with AGG for DG, reproduced results of https://github.com/HAHA-DL/Episodic-DG with full torch
 ### Guideline
 To prepare: (download, extract then move to same this directory)
 - Dataset: https://drive.google.com/file/d/1GKN0ph4C6-LlPVLqwgDbnf2DMkcgUxKE/view?usp=sharing